 Group therapy is often considered the cornerstone of meth addiction rehab and treatment as it allows people from all walks of life struggling with addiction to come together and work through problems in a group manner.
 At our center, you’ll cover topics such as triggers, relapse prevention, and processing the emotions surrounding your addiction.

 Family therapy can be very helpful for people recovering from meth addiction as loved ones can offer a wealth of support during this difficult time.
 Family sessions will discuss ways in which your addiction has impacted others, allow loved ones to share their feelings about addiction, and educate your loved ones about addiction and recovery.

 As we are a holistic treatment and rehab center, we offer several alternative therapies to augment your existing care plan.
 These experiential treatments may include:

 - School-based programming (children and adolescents only)

 Continuing Care and Levels of Care

-When you first come to us, we’ll begin the process of discharge planning in order to make sure your transition to your next level of care is as seamless as possible.
-You’ll work with your discharge planner and loved ones to determine the next step in your recovery journey.
-Some opt to join a residential program or sober living house to reinforce the skills learned in our inpatient program.
+When you first come to our center for rehab, we’ll begin the process of discharge planning in order to make sure your transition to your next level of care is as seamless as possible.
+You’ll work with your discharge planner and loved ones to determine the next step in your recovery journey from meth addiction.
+Some opt to join a residential rehab program or sober living house to reinforce the skills learned in our inpatient treatment center.
 Others may step down into an intense outpatient program such as an intensive outpatient program (IOP) or partial hospitalization program (PHP).
 These programs allow you to work on your recovery during the day while returning home in the evenings.
 Still others may find referrals to our own outpatient clinic and community resources to be the best option to meet their needs.